akiifall/homebridge-mqtt-pipeheatmonitor/readme.md

 - Water Pipe Heater Monitor Accessory with Local MQTT Server

-- Not a WaterValve Accessory
+- Not a WaterValve Accessory.

+- Personal Use Only(integrated to my home MQTT System)